 2. Peer Support Program

-Feeling stressed or overwhelmed?
-Don’t know what to do?
-How about talking to a peer about your struggle?
-A team of Concordia’s students are trained to provide confidential, non-judgmental, empathetic support with any issue you may be struggling with.
+A trained and skilled team of Concordia’s students are offering 1:1, confidential, non-judgmental, empathetic support with any issue you may be struggling with.
 The Peer Helper can also help you come up with an action plan, and suggest other resources and service that may fit your needs.

-We are closed for the spring and summer.
-We are back in September 2018 with a new schedule.
+Closed for the spring and summer semester.
+We will be back in September 2019 in a new location – Library Room L279!

-Note: Closed on holidays.
-Check room A212 notice board for any updates on hours of operation.
+Check office notice board for any updates on hours of operation.

 If in crisis

-If you are in crisis, please come directly to the Student Life & Learning office in the Student Success Centre, across from the Bookstore.
+If you are in crisis, please come directly to the Student Success Centre, across from the Bookstore in Hole Academic Building.
 The person at the reception desk will make sure you are connected with supports in that moment.

 We are open Monday to Friday 8:30 am to 4:30 pm.